 The plan that the employer chooses will determine what coverages exist.
 Generally, two types of policies are available: those that pay if a worker can no longer perform their job duties, and those that pay if that worker cannot perform any job that is suitable based on the person’s training and experience.

-Regardless of which type is chosen, some of the most common scenarios that qualify for disability insurance payouts (of varying lengths) are pregnancy, broken bones and cancer treatment.
+Some of the most common scenarios that qualify for disability insurance payouts are pregnancy, broken bones and cancer treatment.
 Regardless of what medical condition a person faces, most plans have a waiting period of between 90 to 180 days, during which the person must remain unable to work, before disability insurance begins to pay.

 Options For Long Term Disability Terms At Atlas